tobinbradley/etl-with-ogr_fdw/README.md

   -- create foreign table

-  -- set test criteria, like a row count or md5 value
+  -- run tests

-  -- run update and/or transformation if tests passed
+  -- run update

   -- clean up the foreign server/table

-  -- do anything else you need to do here
+  -- do anything else you need to do

 END;
 $$ LANGUAGE plpgsql;